10. S3 classes

 finally(thereafter(then(first(x))))

-Many popular languages rely on message-passing syntax, where operations are propagated (and written) left-to-right instead of inside-out.
-For instance, obj.method1().method2() might mean “call method1 on obj and then call method2 on the result”.
+As people are inherently lazy, they might want to “optimise” their workflow to save a bit of energy.
+Thus, many popular languages rely on message-passing syntax, where operations are propagated (and written) left-to-right instead of inside-out.
+For instance, object.method1().method2() might mean “call method1 on the object and then call method2 on the result”.
+Here, the object is told what to do.

-Since R 4.1.0, there is a pipe operator[28], `|>`.
+Since R 4.1.0, we have the pipe operator[27], `|>`.
 It is merely syntactic sugar for translating between the message-passing and function-centric notion.
-In a nutshell, writing:
+In a nutshell, instead of writing:

 x |> f() |> g(y) |> h()